joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Create Set-VM script

 Now, it's time to create the Script to Start/Stop the Virtual Machine.
-In the WebJEA scripts directory create a new PS1 file called: Set-VM.ps1
+In the WebJEA scripts directory, create a new PS1 file called: Set-VM.ps1

 Add the following script to it: